MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 - You can use L4-L7 load balancer NVAs in Azure VMware Solution.
 - You can use NSX-T firewall with any of these scenarios.

 The following sections describe the four most common networking scenarios for Azure VMware Solution private clouds.
 This list isn't exhaustive.
-For more scenarios, see [Deploy NVAs that support VXLAN with route server and transit VNet](https://github.com/Azure/AzureCAT-AVS/tree/main/networking/deploy-nva-with-vxlan-in-transit-vnet-and-route-server).
+For more scenarios, see [Deploy NVAs that support VXLAN with Azure Route Server and transit VNet](https://github.com/Azure/AzureCAT-AVS/tree/main/networking/deploy-nva-with-vxlan-in-transit-vnet-and-route-server).

 ## Scenario 1: Secured Virtual WAN hub with default route propagation